-Candidates must complete all courses in their program of study and earn all term hours of credit with a cumulative GPA of 3.000 or better in the Master's degree program, or 2.700 in the certificate program.
-Due to the specialized cohort nature of The Guildhall program, all credit hours must be earned at The Guildhall.
+Candidates must complete all courses in their program of study and earn all term hours of credit with a cumulative GPA of 3.000 or better in the master's degree program, or 2.700 in the certificate program.
+Due to the specialized cohort nature of Guildhall programs, all credit hours must be earned at The Guildhall.
+Additionally, students at The Guildhall are required to achieve and maintain a minimum cumulative GPA in their specialization major courses and directed focus study courses by the completion of the fifth module of the program.
+This minimum GPA requirement is 3.000 for students in the master's program and a 2.700 for students in the graduate certificate program.